aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/movieannotation/aspect/_index.md

 ---
 ## MovieAnnotation.Aspect property

-Gets or sets the width and height of the movie�s bounding box, in pixels.
+Gets or sets the width and height of the movie's bounding box, in pixels.

 ```csharp
 public Point Aspect { get; set; }